RyryTheGuy/odin-ruby/README.md

 - Mastermind

   - Color guessing game.
 Player tries to guess a randomized 4 color combination within 12 guesses.
 Player receives feedback on their guesses to help narrow down the answer.

+- Event Manager (uses Google Civic Info API)

+  - Email generator to "help in engaging future attendees" at an imaginary non-profit organization.